Why is forestry so tax efficient?

 What type of tree is best to invest in?

 Sitka spruce produces the greatest volume of timber in the shortest time in the UK (it has a 35-50 year rotation) and has the greatest diversity of end uses.
-Once established, Sitka spruce grows at about 6% per annum.
+Once established, Sitka spruce grows at about 5% per annum on average across a rotation.

 What are the main risks of an investment into forestry?